 Section 12.
 Budget Information.
 3 AAC 110.420(b)(13)(B).

-Exhibit D presents projected revenue, operating expenditures, and capital expenditures for any existing municipality for which change is proposed up to the first full fiscal year after the transition is complete.
+Exhibit D presents projected revenue, operating expenditures, and capital expenditures for the proposed municipality or for any existing municipality(s) for which change is proposed up to the first full fiscal year after the transition is complete.